Contents

 Zendesk is one of the most established names in customer support software.
 Its AI-powered intelligent triage system automatically detects customer intent, language, and sentiment on incoming tickets.
 The platform labels tickets as positive, negative, or neutral, and support teams can use those labels to create custom routing rules and priority views.

-Zendesk’s strength lies in its flexibility and scale.
-The platform supports a wide range of industries, and its marketplace of 1,500+ apps means you can connect it to virtually any tool in your stack.
-For eCommerce teams specifically, Zendesk offers marketplace integrations through third-party apps, though these connections require additional setup compared to purpose-built eCommerce helpdesks.
+Zendesk’s strength is flexibility and scale.
+The platform supports a wide range of industries, and its marketplace of 1,500+ apps means you can connect it to virtually anything in your stack.
+For eCommerce teams specifically, Zendesk offers marketplace integrations through third-party apps, though those connections require additional setup compared to purpose-built eCommerce helpdesks.

 Key strengths: